activedocument/activedocument/dynamoid/README.md

 ## Credits

-Dynamoid borrows code, structure, and even its name very liberally from the truly amazing [Mongoid](https://github.com/mongoid/mongoid).
-Without Mongoid to crib from none of this would have been possible, and I hope they don't mind me reusing their very awesome ideas to make DynamoDB just as accessible to the Ruby world as MongoDB.
+Dynamoid borrows code, structure, and even its name very liberally from the truly amazing [ActiveDocument](https://github.com/mongoid/mongoid).
+Without ActiveDocument to crib from none of this would have been possible, and I hope they don't mind me reusing their very awesome ideas to make DynamoDB just as accessible to the Ruby world as MongoDB.